prerak23/Arxiv-Paper-Recommender-System/README.md

 1. Numpy
 2. Pandas
 3. Scikit-learn
 4. Spacy
-5. Tensorflow
+5. Tensorflow By Using This Command (pip3 install --quiet "tensorflow>=1.7")
-6. Tensorflow_hub
+6. Tensorflow_hub By Using This Command (pip3 install --quiet tensorflow-hub)
 7. Universal Sentance Encoder

 ## Introduction
 This is a research paper recommender system which matches similarity between papers on the basis of semantic similarity of the abstract of the paper
+It was a part of my research project during my summer internship at Loria , Nancy , France

 ## How To Use This Service
 1. Clone the github repo